relevance/labrepl/README.markdown

 the terms of this license.
 You must not remove this notice, or any other, from this software.

-# Breaking News
+# From the Command Line

-The first use of the labrepl will be the March 15, 2010 run of the Clojure Studio: (http://pragmaticstudio.com/clojure).
-If you are looking at labrepl before that date, then QA is not complete.
-Expect a few oddities.
+You will need to work at the command line long enough to install the dependent libs.
+Instructions below use leiningen.
+However, I have checked in the maven pom.xml file, so if somebody will send me pure maven instructions I can add a section for that as well.

-# Getting Started (Mac, Linux)
+## Getting Started (Mac, Linux)

 * Make sure you have Java installed.
 * Make sure you have leiningen installed (http://github.com/technomancy/leiningen).